ropensci-archive/roweb2/content/blog/2018-11-20-checklist-recipe.md

 - Ebbe-Nielsen-Challenge
 ---

-Imagine you are a fish ecologist who compiled a list of fish species for your country. 🐟 A list that could be useful to others.
-You could publish it as a supplementary file to an article or in a research repository, but your list might be hard to discover and incompatible with other lists of species.
+Imagine you are a fish ecologist who compiled a list of fish species for your country. 🐟

+Your list could be useful to others, so you publish it as a supplementary file to an article or in a research repository.
+That is fantastic, but it might be difficult for others to discover your list or combine it with other lists of species.
 Luckily there's a better way to publish species lists: as a standardized checklist that can be harvested and processed by the Global Biodiversity Information Facility (GBIF).
 We created a documented template to do that in R, which recently won the [GBIF Ebbe Nielsen Challenge](https://www.gbif.org/news/4TuHBNfycgO4GEMOKkMi4u/six-winners-top-the-2018-ebbe-nielsen-challenge).
-In this post we'd like to explain how we did that and highlight some of the neat tools we discovered along the way.
+In this post we like to explain how we did that and highlight some of the tools we discovered along the way.

 ## What is GBIF?

 For those unfamiliar with the [Global Biodiversity Information Facility (GBIF)](https://www.gbif.org/), it is an international network and research infrastructure funded by the world’s governments, aimed at providing anyone, anywhere, open access to data about all types of life on Earth.
 GBIF is best known for the trove of species occurrences  ([over 1 billion](https://www.gbif.org/occurrence/search)!) it is making accessible from hundreds of publishing institutions, but it is doing the same for species information, such as names, classifications and known distributions.

-Anyone can [publish species information](https://www.gbif.org/publishing-data) (called "checklist data").
+Anyone can [publish species information](https://www.gbif.org/publishing-data) (called "checklist data") to GBIF.
 When you do, GBIF will create a page for your dataset ([example](https://doi.org/10.15468/xvuzfh)), assign a DOI, and match[^1] your scientific names to its [backbone taxonomy](https://doi.org/10.15468/39omei), allowing your data to be linked, discoverable and integrated.
 Species pages on GBIF for example ([example](https://www.gbif.org/species/5851603)) are automatically build from the over [25.000](https://www.gbif.org/dataset/search?type=CHECKLIST) checklist datasets that have been published.
 All your checklist information also becomes available via the GBIF API ([example](https://api.gbif.org/v1/species/141117238)) and can be queried using the [rgbif](https://github.com/ropensci/rgbif) package.

-[^1]: GBIF also provides this matching functionality via its [species lookup tool](https://www.gbif.org/tools/species-lookup), where you can check how names in your CSV file match the GBIF Backbone Taxonomy.
+[^1]: GBIF also provides this matching functionality via its [species lookup tool](https://www.gbif.org/tools/species-lookup), where you can check how names in your CSV file match to the GBIF Backbone Taxonomy.

 So, why isn't everyone publishing checklists?
 Because the data can only be reasonably integrated if they are published in a standardized way.
 All GBIF mediated-data (including occurrences) have to be published in the [Darwin Core](https://www.gbif.org/darwin-core) standard, fitting a standard structure (Darwin Core Archives), columns (Darwin Core terms) and sometimes values (controlled vocabularies), which can be challenging.
 [Templates](https://www.gbif.org/dataset-classes) and the [GBIF Integrated Publishing Toolkit](https://www.gbif.org/ipt) facilitates standardization or "mapping", but only caters for the most basic use cases.
 It also forces you to change the structure of your source data and involves many manual steps.
 To solve this, we created a recipe to facilitate and automate this process using R.

 ## The checklist recipe

 Our [Checklist recipe](https://github.com/trias-project/checklist-recipe/wiki) is a **template GitHub repository for standardizing species checklist data to Darwin Core using R**.
 It contains all the ingredients to make your data standardization open, repeatable, customizable and documented.
-The recipe has considerably streamlined our own work to publish [seven checklists](https://www.gbif.org/dataset/search?type=CHECKLIST&project_id=trias) on alien species for Belgium, which is one of the goals of the Tracking Invasive Alien Species ([TrIAS](http://www.trias-project.be/)) project, an open data-driven framework to support Belgian federal policy on invasive species.
+The recipe has considerably streamlined our own work to publish [seven checklists](https://www.gbif.org/dataset/search?type=CHECKLIST&project_id=trias) on alien species for Belgium, which is one of the goals of the [Tracking Invasive Alien Species (TrIAS) project](http://www.trias-project.be/), an open data-driven framework to support Belgian federal policy on invasive species.
 We thought it would be useful to provide a well-documented workflow for others who want to publish this type of data.

 The basic idea behind the Checklist recipe is:

 > source data → Darwin Core mapping script → generated Darwin Core files

 By changing the source data and/or the mapping script, you can alter the generated Darwin Core files.
 The main advantage is **repeatability**: once you have done the mapping, you don't have to start from scratch if your source data has been updated.
-You can just run the mapping script again (with a little tweak here and there) and upload the generated files to a GBIF Integrated Publishing Toolkit for publication.
+You can just run the mapping script again (with a little tweak here and there) and upload the generated files to a GBIF Integrated Publishing Toolkit (IPT) for publication.
 And by having a mapping script, your mapping is also **documented**.

 Rather than explaining how you can use the Checklist recipe - [we've documented this in a wiki](https://github.com/trias-project/checklist-recipe/wiki/Getting-started) - we'd like to highlight some of the tools and techniques we discovered in developing it.